CodiTramuntana/decidim-module-cdtb/README.md

 `bin/rake cdtb:spam:users[org_id]` --> find users in organization with an id.
 `bin/rake cdtb:spam:users` --> find all users in all organizations.

+To set custom words in the rake, you can override it with an initalizer:

+Decidim::Cdtb::Spam::UserSpamDetector.configure do |config|
+  config.spam_words = %w[word1 word2]
+end

 ### Upgrades:

 #### Upgrade modules